volatiletech/authboss/README.md

 Sometimes you want your web application to authenticate a user and redirect him back to where he came from, or to a different page.
-You can do this by passing the "redir" query parameter with a path to whatever authboss URL you'd like.
+You can do this by passing the "redir" query parameter with a path to whatever URL you'd like.
 For example:

 ```html
 <a href="/auth/login?redir=/userprofile">Login</a>
 ```

-These redirection paths only occur on success currently, although this may change in the future.
+These redirection paths only occur on success paths currently, although this may change in the future.

 ## <a name="storers"></a> Implementing Storers
 Authboss makes no presumptions about how you want to store your data.
 While different web frameworks have their own authentication plugins